georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 }
 {% endhighlight %}

-In the example above `CoffeeElectionStore` functionality was extended by defining `addVote` and `addCandidate` methods.
-In essence these methods modify the state by pushing a new state object into the observable stream (`BehaviorSubject`) via the `setState` helper.
+In the example above `CoffeeElectionStore`'s functionality was extended by defining `addVote` and `addCandidate` methods.
+In essence these methods modify the state by pushing a new state object into the observable `state$` stream via the `setState` helper.

 Note how it is impossible to modify the state without notifying listeners about the change.
 This characteristic of observable stores makes them a perfect fit for implementing one-way data flow in Angular apps - much like with Redux or a similar state management library.

-## How to use the store
+## Using injectable store services

 App's state could all be stored in a single global state object.
-But as the app grows, so does the state object and it's not long before it becomes just too big to manage.
-So instead of storing the whole state in one object it is much more manageable to split the state into smaller chunks.
-A good way to split the properties is to group them by feature and extract them into a separate state object, managed by the feature's store.
+But as the app grows, so does the state object and it can quickly become too big to easily extend it to support new features.
+So instead of storing the whole state in one place it is better to split the state into smaller chunks.
+A good way to split the properties is to group them by feature and extract these groups into separate state objects, managed by different stores.

-Based on such split there are typically two types of stores:
+There are two types of stores that emerge from splitting:
-- global stores, which contain the state of a globally used features,
+- global stores, which contain the states of globally used features,
 - component stores, which contain the state only used by a single component.

-To setup a store containing global state accessed by different services and components in the app, the store is listed in the root app module providers list.
-The store and its state will be available until we reload the page.
+To setup a **store containing global state** accessed by different services and components, the store is listed in the root app module providers list.
+The state in such stores will be available until the page is reloaded.

 {% highlight typescript linenos %}
 @NgModule({